We have gathered together a list of some of our most frequently asked questions.

 Gently clean the contacts between the battery & tank with tissue or a cotton bud to ensure a good electrical connection is made.

 Never over-tighten your tank on your battery.
-If you have an earlier generation battery which charges via the tank connection, never tighten it on the charger.
+If you have an earlier generation battery which charges via the threaded connector, never fully tighten it on the charger.

 Do not store your device in a pocket where it could be subjected to pressure when you sit down because it could damage the connection between the device and the tank.